HIF Awards $1.116M to Grant Partners

 This commitment enlightened HIF’s grantmaking and provided insight into the communities impacted the hardest by the COVID-19 pandemic.
 This grant cycle, 85% of grant requested dollars were going to support high-impact zip codes.

-To learn more about HIF’s grantmaking guidelines or grant calendars, visit www.hifmc.org or contact Elissa Schwartz, HIF’s Director of Grants and Community Impact.
+To learn more about HIF’s grantmaking guidelines or grant calendars, visit www.hifmc.org.

 Advanced Purchasing Pilot Continues